David Malouf: Poetry

-Malouf has written several collections of short stories, and a play, Blood Relations (1988).
+Malouf wrote several collections of short stories, and a play, Blood Relations (1988).
 Australian critic Peter Craven described Malouf's 2006 short-story collection Every Move You Make as "as formidable and bewitching a collection of stories as you would be likely to find anywhere in the English-speaking world".
 Craven went on to state that "No one else in this country has: the maintenance of tone, the expertness of prose, the easeful transition between lyrical and realist effects.
 The man is a master, a superb writer, and also (which is not the same thing) a completely sophisticated literary gent".
 The Complete Stories appeared in 2007.

-Malouf has also written libretti for three operas (including Voss, an adaptation of the novel of the same name by Patrick White and first produced in the 1986 Adelaide Festival of Arts conducted by Stuart Challender), and Baa Baa Black Sheep (with music by Michael Berkeley), which combines a semi-autobiographical story by Rudyard Kipling with Kipling's Jungle Books.
+Libretti

+He also wrote libretti for three operas, including Voss, an adaptation of the novel of the same name by Patrick White and first produced in the 1986 Adelaide Festival of Arts conducted by Stuart Challender; and Baa Baa Black Sheep (with music by Michael Berkeley), which combines a semi-autobiographical story by Rudyard Kipling with Kipling's Jungle Books.
 Malouf published his memoir, titled 12 Edmondstone Street, in 1985.